ignetic/Thumber/README.md

  - `link`: Wrap the thumbnail in a link to the PDF ___[Default: no]___
  - `crop`: Where `width` and `height` are both specified, crop to preserve aspect ratio ___[Default: no]___

-Any other parameters will be passed directly to the generated html snippet - so if you want to add an `id` or `class`, just add them as parameters.
+Any other parameters will be added to the `img` tag in the the generated html snippet - so if you want to add an `id` or `class`, just add them as parameters.

 ### Requirements:
  - This plugin requires [ImageMagick](http://www.imagemagick.org/) and [Ghostscript](http://www.ghostscript.com/) to be installed